mhagenow01/FBFransac/README.md

 <div align="center"> Figure XYZ: ICP Occlusion testing for the Toy Screw model from the side angle </div>

 ### Issues/Limitations
 The primary limitation to this algorithm is that its runtime is underwhelming compared to other solutions with a highly refined implementation.
 In the worst case of isolated object classification (a task which this was not designed for), it can take upwards of 2 minutes to perform a single classification.
-While there is still signficant room for improvement in the runtime of this implementation, the complexity of improving it has thusfar been cost prohibitive.
+While there is still signficant room for improvement in the runtime of this implementation, the complexity of improving it has thus far been cost prohibitive.

 ### Comparisons
 We compare our method with our implementation of Efficient RANSAC as well as with two state of the art open-source algorithms: ObjRecRansac and PointNet++.
 Details of the implementations and the comparisons follow: